What exactly is mLearning?

 Each goal constitutes a branch of the overall mobile strategy tree.
 By deciding what you want to get out of your mobile strategy, you can cultivate that branch with a more focused effort (and budget).

-Your decision tree should have helped you decide what type of mobile learning works best for your specific needs.
+Your decision tree should have helped you decide what type of mobile learning strategy works best for your specific needs.
 As you branch out and focus your efforts on that particular strain of mLearning, you’ll be poised to create compelling, accessible content for your learners.

 Whether you’ve decided to simply make your current module optimized for mobile access or you’re interested in building a standalone mobile module, principles of good mLearning design matter.
 Bite-size pieces of information, smaller screens, considering learner preferences and ensuring that buttons and other interactions are optimized for tablets and smartphone help you go from strategic seed to a mighty mobile pedigree.